FranzZemen/app-utility/ts-src/load-from-module.md

 The moduleDefinition can contain a validation schema.
 If check is also provided, the CheckFunction will be used for validation, otherwise the schema (if it is provided) will be used.

+The functionName of the moduleDefinition can point to a nested element of the module if the "." operator is used (uses object-path syntax).
+Constructors need to be a top level export.

 From a security perspective, providing validation (schema or CheckFunction) is recommended.